Is your baby old enough for a sippy cup but seems determined to breastfeed forever?

-Here’s What You Should Know Before Beginning
+What To Know Before Beginning

 Before you start the weaning process, there are a few things you should keep in mind:

 - Go cold turkey: With this method, you cut your baby off the breast 100 percent, only giving them sippy cups.
-They’ll adjust in three or four days, but the downside to this method is that you may get a lot of crying during that time.
-Unless you’re still pumping to put the breast milk in a sippy cup, it could lead to clogged ducts for you (source).
+They’ll adjust in three or four days, but the downside to this method is you may get a lot of crying during that time.
+Unless you’re still pumping to put the breast milk in a sippy cup, it could also lead to clogged ducts for you (2).

 1. Decide Which Method You’ll Use

 Show your child how sippy cups work.
-Make sure they watch you get out the breast milk from the refrigerator and pour it in.
+Make sure they watch you get the breast milk from the refrigerator and pour it in.

-3. If the First Cup Fails, Try Another
+3. If One Cup Fails, Try Another

 If you can’t get your baby to take the first sippy cup you try, despite repeated attempts, try another one.

-4. Let Them Play Around with the Cup
+4. Let Them Play With the Cup

-It might go against your inner instincts, especially if you’re worried about a mess, but let them hold the cup, shake it up and bang it against the floor.
-By doing all those things, they can learn about how to best use their cup and they’ll be comfortable with it.
+It might go against your instincts, especially if you’re worried about a mess, but let them play around with the cup.
+Allow them to shake it up and bang it against the floor.
+Doing all those things helps them learn how best to use their cup and be comfortable with it.

-5. Don’t Let Them Walk Around And Drink
+5. Don’t Let Them Walk and Drink

 Plus, you should never let your baby fall asleep while drinking from their sippy cup because it can cause cavities.